florophore/floro-next-demo/README.md

 cart_total(n: number)
 ```

-As long as the signatures of a phrase match, we can assume it is safe to update the implementation details.
+As long as the signatures of a phrase interface match, we can assume it is safe to update the implementation details.
 When there is an update, we just update the strings where the signatures match exactly.

 If you look at the file `src/app/floro_infra/floro_modules/text-generator/static-structure.json`, you'll see the following JSON